dillonkearns/gitbook-elm-graphql/chapter1.md

 }
 ```

-Notice that as described above, the root query is itself just a `SelectionSet`.

 When defining `SelectionSet`s in Elm, you get more precise type error messages when you break off small pieces into constants as you go.

 ```haskell